Protein Leverage Hypothesis: Key to Optimal Nutrition and Satiety

 Protein Leverage is Not About MORE Protein

-When most people first hear Protein Leverage, their first response is to eat more protein.
-However, because protein typically comes with fat, merely increasing protein tends to lead to an increase in energy intake (as shown in the chart below from the analysis of our Optimiser data).
-Simply eating more butter, bacon, and nuts won’t help increase your protein %.
+When most people first hear Protein Leverage, they first respond to eating more protein.
+However, because protein typically comes with fat, merely increasing protein tends to lead to an increase in energy intake (as shown in the chart below).
+Eating more butter, bacon, and nuts won’t help increase your protein %.

 Instead, to implement the power of the Protein Leverage, you need to focus on protein % or per cent of total calories from protein.
-Your protein % is influenced by your protein intake, carbs, and fat.
+Your protein intake, carbs, and fat influence your protein %.
 Hence, optimising your protein % requires you to dial back your carbs and fat while prioritising protein.

-We see a similar trend in our analysis of data from one hundred and fifty thousand days of data from forty thousand people using Nutrient Optimiser.
+We see a similar trend in our data analysis.
 As we increase protein %, absolute protein (in grams) increases marginally while total calories decrease significantly.

 The Other Nutrients Matter